-We have written about preparing for winter already, but in this post, we double down on how to wrap bee hives for winter.
+We have written about preparing for winter already, but in this post, we double down on how to wrap bee hives (beekeeping insulation) for the winter.

 Why Should You Wrap Your Hive?